AswiniSivaraman/project_dataspark/README.md

 •	Strengthened expertise in MySQL, particularly in data storage, retrieval, and management.

-•	Developed basic skills in Power BI, enabling the creation of impactful visualizations and dashboards.
+•	Developed basic skills in Power BI, enabling the creation of meaningful visualizations and dashboards.

 •	Improved the ability to craft compelling narratives around data, effectively communicating insights and recommendations.